Madniel/Folder-Synchronization-Script/README.md

 python -m unittest path_to_unit_tests_file.py
 ```

+## Integral Test

+The `test_full_sync_process` function provides an integral test that checks the full synchronization process to ensure
+that both the source and replica directories are accurately mirrored.

-### Integral Tests
+### Test Steps:

-Integral tests ensure that the various components of the program work harmoniously together.
-For the Folder Synchronization Program, an integral test might involve:

-1. Creating temporary directories with sample files to simulate the `source` and `replica`.
-2. Running the `sync_folders` function to synchronize these folders.
-3. Checking if:
+1. **Initial Sync**:
+    - Syncs using predefined source files ("file1.txt" and "file2.txt").
+    - Verifies that both directories have the same set of files.

+2. **File Addition and Removal**:
+    - Adds a new file, "file3.txt", to the source and deletes "file1.txt".
-   - Newly created files in the source are copied to the replica.
+    - Syncs and verifies the changes in the replica.

+3. **Content Update**:
+    - Modifies the content of "file2.txt" in the source.
-   - Updated files in the source replace outdated ones in the replica.
+    - Syncs and checks the updated content in the replica.

+4. **Subdirectory Handling**:
+    - Creates a subdirectory in the source with "subfile.txt".
+    - Syncs and ensures the replica also has this subdirectory and file.

+5. **Removing Subdirectories**:
-   - Deleted files in the source are removed from the replica.
+    - Removes the entire subdirectory created in the previous step from the source.
-   - Nested directories and their files are accurately mirrored in the replica.
+    - Syncs and ensures its removal in the replica.

-4. Logging of all operations is checked in the specified log file.
+6. **Deep Nested Directories**:
+    - Creates nested directories within the source with "deep_file.txt" in the innermost level.
+    - Syncs and ensures the replica replicates the same nested structure and file.

+7. **Log Verification**:
+    - Checks the log for synchronization actions such as copying, removal, and updating of files.